Clubhouse: What’s in it for B2B brands?

 Connecting does take some effort; the only functionality in-app is to follow someone, so you know when they are in a room.

-Frank conversations help people to really understand your brand.
-As “Human-2-Human” marketing gets more and more emphasis, allowing the people behind the brand to join conversations is a powerful tool.
+Frank conversations help people really understand your brand.
+As “Human-2-Human” marketing becomes increasingly important, allowing the people behind the brand to join conversations is a powerful tool.

-The majority of your employees have very little opportunity to have unstructured conversations about the company, especially with the lack of trade shows and conferences in the last 12 months.
+The majority of your employees have very little opportunity to have unstructured conversations about the company, especially since there have been few trade shows and conferences in the last 12 months.

 Social Selling & Employee Advocacy